wp-plugins/easy-faq-with-expanding-text/readme.txt

 3. Click on FAQ Admin Page in the left-side menu on the dashboard for detailed instructions and settings

 == Changelog ==

+= 3.2.2 =
+* Made the plugin more reliable for a wider variety of use cases, using more efficient coding.
+(Details: In the previous version, the plugin would not operate on pages that called the content filter before loading the main content of the page.)

 = 3.2.1 =
 * Added a checking mechanism that ensures the animation effects only get applied once, even on some WordPress pages that strangely tried to call the javascript twice